 The Chase Ultimate Rewards redemption portal offers plenty of perks for cardholders.
 But since it offers so much, it can be difficult for cardholders to know where to start when redeeming their points.
 Read on to learn how to navigate the Chase Ultimate Rewards portal.

 If you own a Chase Ultimate Rewards credit card, odds are you’ve checked out the Ultimate Rewards redemption portal.
-It allows users to redeem their points for travel purchases, gift cards and more.
-Since it has so much to offer, it can be hard to know where to start when you are ready to redeem your points.
-From special gift card discounts to bonus points for online shopping, Ultimate Rewards has plenty of perks for users to discover.
+This online portal allows users to redeem their points for travel purchases, gift cards and more.
+Because it has so much to offer, it can be hard to know where to start when you are ready to redeem your points.
+Ultimate Rewards has plenty of perks for users to discover from special gift-card discounts to bonus points for online shopping.

 Ultimate Rewards redemption: Things to know

-Ultimate Rewards is the redemption portal for several Chase credit cards, allowing users to use their points for cash back, travel purchases, gift cards or online shopping.
-The portal includes all sorts of special promotions, from savings on hotels, car rentals and experiences to bonus points at certain retailers.
+Ultimate Rewards is the redemption portal for several Chase credit cards, allowing users to redeem their points for cash back, travel purchases, gift cards, online shopping and more.
+The portal includes a range of special promotions, from savings on hotels, car rentals and experiences to bonus points at certain retailers.